elitau/tix/README.md

 # Tix

-Automatically re-run tests in the iex console when files change.
+Automatically re-run tests in Elixir's iex console when files are saved.
+It's like [mix test.watch](https://github.com/lpil/mix-test.watch) but without the reboot.

 ## Usage